nellore/rail/eval/README.md

 Note on preprint versioning
 -----
-This version of the readme describes how to reproduce results in [v2 of the Rail-RNA preprint](http://biorxiv.org/content/early/2015/08/11/019067).
+This version of the readme describes how to reproduce results in both [v2 of the Rail-RNA preprint](http://biorxiv.org/content/early/2015/08/11/019067) and [the final paper published in Bioinformatics](http://bioinformatics.oxfordjournals.org/content/early/2016/09/02/bioinformatics.btw575.abstract).
 To view the README that reproduces the results contained in v1, see [this](https://github.com/nellore/rail/tree/7db1e4e506224e156ae1ac271ceb88d5e465b7b9/eval) commit.

 Reproducing preprint results
 -----
 **Use Rail-RNA v0.1.9b**.
 Rail-RNA has several dependencies.
 In the experiments we conducted, Rail-RNA wrapped Bowtie 1 v1.1.1, Bowtie 2 v2.2.5, and SAMTools v1.2, and PyPy 2.5.
 Version 2.1.0 of TopHat 2 was used and, like Rail-RNA, it wrapped Bowtie 2 v2.2.5.
 Version 2.4.2a of STAR was used, and version 0.1.6-beta of HISAT was used.
 Subjunc is a tool in the Subread package, and version 1.4.6-p4 of the Subread package was used.
 Flux Simulator 1.2.1 was used to obtain simulated samples as described below.

-To reproduce results from v2 of the Rail-RNA [preprint](http://biorxiv.org/content/early/2015/08/11/019067), perform the following steps.
+To reproduce all our results, perform the following steps.
 Note that input and output directories in scripts may need to be changed.
 If you're having trouble, ask questions in our [Gitter](https://gitter.im/nellore/rail).

 Generating genome indexes for all experiments
 -----